Refining the Protein-Protein Interactome using Gene Expression Data: Results

-We examine the effects of our algorithm using the gene ontology (GO) database\footnote{Downloaded: April, 2009} \cite[]{Go00}, which is a multi-level collection of biological terms that are assigned to specific genes.
+We also examine our method for refining the PPI by examining the gene ontology (GO) database \cite[]{Go00}, which is a multi-level collection of biological terms assigned to specific genes.
 The GO database contains three types of biological terms: cellular component, molecular function, and biological process.
 Molecular function is the most specific type, but many proteins either lack molecular function annotations or do not share a common annotation with other proteins.
 In contrast, most proteins are annotated with a cellular component GO term, but this feature is too broad to be particularly informative.
 We focus our analysis on {\it biological process} GO terms as the GO type most closely related to our goal of isolating biological pathways.

-For a group of connected proteins in the protein-protein interactome, we define an evaluation metric called the {\it GO distance}.
-The GO distance is the depth in the GO hierarchy of the deepest GO term that is common to all proteins in a connected group.
-The GO hierarchy becomes more specific as the depth increases, so large GO distances are indicative of a group of proteins that have high coherence in terms of their biological processes.
+For a group of proteins in the protein-protein interactome, we define an evaluation metric called the {\it deepest common GO depth}.
+The {\it deepest common GO depth} is the depth in the GO hierarchy of the deepest GO term that is common to all proteins in a connected group.
+The GO hierarchy becomes more specific as the depth increases, so large common GO depths are indicative of a group of proteins that have high coherence in terms of their biological processes.
+In contrast, a GO depth of zero indicates that a group of proteins have such low coherence that one most go all the way to the root node of the GO hierarchy to find a common GO term for that group of proteins.

-We quantify the improvement in coherence of the PPI by comparing the distributions of GO distances over all genes in the original and the refined versions of the PPI.
-Specifically, we focus on the mean GO distances over all genes in the original PPI compared to our refinement of the PPI.
-In Figure~\ref{GOcomp}, we examine the refined PPI for multiple versions of our procedure corresponding to different choices of the absolute co-expression cutoff $\theta_\text{cor}$ parameter and the degree cutoff $\theta_\text{deg}$ parameter.
+For each protein in a particular PPI, we compute the deepest common GO depth for the group of proteins consisting of that protein and its direct interacting neighbors.
+We then average those deepest common GO depths over all proteins in that PPI.
+In Figure~\ref{GOcomp}, we compare the {\it average deepest common GO depth} of the original PPI to several refined PPIs corresponding to different choices of the absolute co-expression cutoff $\theta_\text{cor}$ parameter and the degree cutoff $\theta_\text{deg}$ parameter.

+We see that for all choices of input parameters $\theta_\text{cor}$ and $\theta_\text{deg}$, the refined PPI from our procedure shows a dramatically larger {\it average deepest common GO depth}.
+This result suggests that the refined protein connections from our procedure have a much greater coherence in their biological processes compared to the original PPI.